TOWER SITE CALENDAR

 In a list following a colon, use a semicolon, not a comma.

-In a list with commas, do not use a comma before the word "and" for the last item.
-That's redundant.
+In a list with commas, do not use a comma before the word “and” for the last item.
+That’s redundant.
+I know we have fans of the Oxford comma, but I had it drummed out of me in newsrooms.

 Plurals NEVER take apostrophes.
 Never, ever, ever.
 Luckily, I’m preaching to the choir here.